PG - Parental Guidance

 A PG tells parents that the content of the film may upset younger or more sensitive children.

 Nothing in any film or DVD should break the law.
-Examiners sometimes suggest films are given a higher rating or even cut if there is anything which could be harmful.
+Compliance Officers sometimes suggest films are given a higher rating or even cut if there is anything which could be harmful.

 The tone of a work, how it makes an audience feel, is very important.
-At PG, Examiners do think about what children of around eight might know about already, what might scare or upset them, and how they might react to different sorts of characters and scenes.
+At PG, Compliance Officers do think about what children of around eight might know about already, what might scare or upset them, and how they might react to different sorts of characters and scenes.

 The lasting impression the film gives the people watching it is still very important at PG, even if children of around eight are used to more complicated or intense stories than much younger children.